 Michelle Gomez is a native of Southern California who originally hails from the city of Cerritos.
-She and her husband Don have called Oceanside home for over ten years.
+She and her husband Don have called Oceanside home for 13 years.

 Michelle is a nature lover at heart who enjoys hiking and outrigger canoeing.
 To ask those who see her in action every day however, most would say that her primary passion must be community service.

 Determined to make a difference, Michelle’s record of service goes back nearly two decades and includes assisting military families and veterans, forming community building organizations, serving on the board of a patients advocacy nonprofit, fighting human trafficking

 and domestic violence.
 She currently serves on the Assembly District 76 Advisory Council on Housing and Homelessness.

 As an active member of the community, Michelle recognizes the challenges facing Oceanside and is committed to delivering real results to improve the quality of life for all residents.
 She envisions a community that protects and preserves our neighborhoods and ensures economic opportunity for everyone.
 As a proud union retiree, Michelle believes it’s time for local government to put the needs of working families first, by addressing our epidemic homelessness crisis, our crumbling roads and infrastructure, the ever-increasing traffic congestion, and by providing for public safety.